arayreth/daily-info/privacy-policy.md

 ## 5. Data Storage and Security
 - **Storage:** We store certain data, including server IDs and language preferences, to ensure the Bot operates effectively within your server.
 This data is stored in our database and is used to maintain your settings and improve the Bot's functionality.
 We do not store any other user data beyond what is necessary for the Bot's operation.
 - **Security Measures:** We implement reasonable security measures to protect your data from unauthorized access or disclosure.
 However, no method of transmission over the internet or electronic storage is completely secure.
+Command logs will only be accessible by the Bot's owner for troubleshooting and security purposes.

 ## 6. Your Rights
 As a user, you have the following rights regarding your data: